brunosan/brunosan.eu/_posts/blog/2013-04-08-apple-patent-protects-screen.md

 2 screws will also be released, letting the battery separate at the exact moment the phone is properly oriented ( thus reducing also the weight on impact).

-To increase the momentum of inertia of the battery, one could speed the angular speed using screws with small springs.
+To gain more momentum of inertia of the rotation of the battery, one could increase the angular speed using screws with small springs.
 Here is a quick sketch of the whole thing:

 {% image phone-battery.jpg %}